Pineal gland metastasis

 - testis 7

 All the masses that may affect the pineal region are considered among the differential diagnosis.
-There are no specific imaging features for a metastasis to the pineal gland itself, with the clinical history and the concomitant leptomeningeal carcinomatosis playing a more important role in this scenario.
+There are no specific imaging features for metastasis to the pineal gland itself.
+The clinical history and the concomitant leptomeningeal carcinomatosis play a more important role in this scenario.